Rasarpong/Website_academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a PhD Candidate in Applied Economics, with a specialization in Regional and Environmental Economics.
+I am PhD Candidate in Applied Economics, with a specialization in Regional and Environmental Economics.
 My research focuses on the intersection of regional policies, environmental factors, and how they influence business decisions within spatial and geographic contexts.
 I am particularly interested in investigating the mechanisms through which place-based policies, such as minimum wage laws, and environmental policies or events shape the spatial distribution of economic activities

 In my current research, I explore how economic policies and environmental conditions affect firm behavior, investment decisions, and regional economic resilience.
 My current work explores the impact of Oregon’s three-tier minimum wage system on the rural-urban development divide, with a focus on firm survival and economic stability.
 This research aims to provide insights into how differentiated wage policies in distinct geographic regions can either mitigate or exacerbate economic disparities.